-A sensitive method was developed and validated for the measurement of tanespimycin (17-(allylamino)-17-demethoxygeldanamycin, BMS-722782, 17-AAG) and its active metabolite 17-(amino)-17-demethoxygeldanamycin (17-AG) in human plasma using tanespimycin $-{}^{13}C_3$, ${}^{15}N$ as an internal standard.
+RESULTS: A sensitive method was developed and validated for the measurement of tanespimycin and its active 17-AG in human plasma using tanespimycin $^{13}C_3$, ^{15}N as an internal standard.
 The assay was validated over the concentration range of 10.0 to 2500 ng/mL for tanespimycin and 5.00 to 1250 ng/mL for 17-AG.
-The samples were extracted by protein precipitation and analyzed on an LC-MS/MS system using reversed phase chromatography.
-Ionization was carried out using an APCI source.
 During method development, an internal standard variability due to an in-source reduction of the quinone moiety during ionization was observed.
-This paper describes various approaches to mitigate the impact of insource reduction: selection of appropriate mobile phases, internal standard concentration, injection volume, source temperature, and continuous maintenance of the source between runs.
+The in-source reduction was mitigated by selection of appropriate mobile phases, internal standard concentration, injection volume, source temperature, and continuous maintenance of the source between runs.